Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 MyPSE.ie allows authenticated and authorised pupils and parents to design, view and update passports reflecting not only each individual pupil's special educational needs, but also a nuanced overview of their personality and style.
 Teachers can then view the passports that have been assigned to them by entering their unique registration number issued by the Irish Teaching Council.

-Because of the highly personal and sensitive nature of the data stored within the site, protection of this data is paramount which is why MyPSE will only allow passports to be created for pupils who have been added to a separate database table by their school administration.
+Because of the highly personal and sensitive nature of the data stored within the site, protection of this data is paramount which is why MyPSE.ie will only allow passports to be created for pupil or by pupils who have been added to a separate database table by their school administration.

 Utilising the power of coding frameworks like Django and Bootstrap, MyPSE.ie has been rapidly and thoughtfully designed to provide users with an enjoyable and meaningful experience as they securely access, create and organise SEN passports.